Shalom House: History

 Shalom House was established in 2012 by former drug addict-turned-preacher Peter Lyndon-James who purchased a large house in the outer rural suburb of Henley Brook to use as a residential rehabilitation centre for men.
 A psychiatrist and a GP offered their services one day a week and volunteers were used to run the house.
 By 2017 Shalom House had expanded to ten locations housing 120 residents and had over fifty staff and volunteers.
 In 2018, the facility had increased to 140 residents across 14 properties.
 In 2019 Shalom House filed a development application with the City of Swan for a 600-seat auditorium, administration hub, cafe, and indoor recreation centre with the primary purpose of the facility being for church services and other Shalom House activities.
 Local residents raised a number of concerns, including the possibility that rehab residents may be housed at the new facility.
 Shalom House responded by saying that it had no immediate plans to do so.
 The application was withdrawn later in the same year.

 In 2020, Shalom House began running a separate program for women.

 In 2022, Shalom House were sued by the City of Swan, who alleged that Shalom House repeatedly ignored requests to stop erecting illegal structures on the $1.9 million property it purchased in Bullsbrook for its proposed women's rehab facility.
 In a post on Facebook, Lyndon-James acknowledged that he was not acting in compliance with planning rules.

 In 2025, Shalom closed its Kalgoorlie-Boulder facility, due to low uptake from local residents.
 Since opening in mid-2022, only two local residents had enrolled in the facility.
 It was otherwise mostly occupied by residents from Perth and interstate.
 By contrast, the Chairman of the WA Government's Mental Health Commission claimed that more than 150 people were on the waitlist for the government funded Goldfields Rehabilitation Services.

 On 22 September 2025, Peter Lyndon-James announced that he would step down as Chief Executive Officer effective 1 January 2026.
 He said the role constrained his ability to express personal views, after criticism of his participation in anti-immigration rallies and related social media posts.
+Within days, Lydon-James announced he would remain in the role of CEO.